thinkloop/sorted-collection/README.md

 In addition to basic Array functions like `push`, `splice`, `unshift`, and `forEach`, SortedCollection introduces new sort-oriented functions, like:
 `insert`.

-When a valued is `insert'ed`, it is automatically spliced into the correct position in the collection based on the collection's `sortDefinition`.
+When a valued is `insert`'ed into the collection, it is automatically spliced into the correct position based on the collection's `sortDefinition`.

 ## Installation